 I knew from a young age that I wanted to teach – I was the kid who sat with her stuffed animals and taught them lessons.
 I applied to a concurrent education program and was not accepted (very tough on me at the time) and ended up doing a 1-year post-B.A degree.

 Share a favorite teaching moment from your college days

-When I realized, at the end of the class, I was mortified.
+I was mortified when I realized this at the end of the class.
 I sat down with my associate teacher – who had watched the whole thing – and she asked: “so now what will you do?”

-It was a great lesson in showing your human side to students and learning how to pivot when things go wrong.
+It was a great lesson to show students your human side and learn how to pivot when things go wrong.
 You are never going to be a perfect teacher - that is OK.
 No one is going to be perfect.

 Share some advice that you have for preservice teachers related to the areas of EduMagic.